Fall 2023 or Later

 The student will pass the Written part of the Qualifying Examination with their committee’s consensus.
 If a student does not pass the Written portion of the Qualifying Examination, they may retake it one additional time.
 The student must retake the Written portion of the Qualifying Examination within at least six (6) and at most 12 months of the initial attempt.

 The Oral portion of the Qualifying Examination must be taken by the end of a student’s 3rd year.
-It is closed to the public.
+The exam can be held publicly or privately at the discretion of the Committee Chair.
 The Oral portion of the Qualifying Examination will assess a student’s ability to provide a 30-minute presentation on the topic covered in the Written portion and to show adequate mastery of that topic, reflected both in the quality of the presentation and the ability to answer questions from the committee.
 The student will not be allowed to take the Oral portion of the Qualifying Examination without having passed the Written portion.
 If a student does not pass the Oral portion of the Qualifying Examination, they may retake it one additional time.
 The student must retake the Oral portion of the Qualifying Examination within at least six (6) and at most 12 months of the initial attempt.
-Postponement of any part of the Qualifying Examination will be treated on a case-by-case basis by the Associate Chair for the PhD Program.
+Postponement of any part of the Qualifying Examination will be treated on a case-by-case basis by the Associate Chair for the PhD Program

 8. Thesis Proposal